simovilab/research/proposals/tech-adoption-la.md

 ## Reference Frameworks / Inspiration

 - Capability Maturity Model Integration (CMMI)
+- Architecture Reference for Cooperative and Intelligent Transportation (ARC-IT)
 - Book: "Recoding America: Why Government Is Failing in the Digital Age and How We Can Do Better" (Jennifer Pahlka)